Code-Institute-Submissions/Second-Milestone-Project-Simon-Game/readme.md

 > - Click 'Day/Night Mode' icon situated between navbar and game panel.

 #### Different browsers, mobile, desktop.
-According to https://www.w3schools.com/browsers/ statistics, the most popular browsers in 2018 are:
+According to https://www.w3schools.com/browsers/ statistics, the most popular browsers are:
 - Chrome;
 - Edge/IE,
 - Firefox,
-- Opera,
-- Safari.
+- Opera.

-This project website was tested on mentioned above web browsers and desktop/mobile.
+This project website was tested on mentioned above web browsers, desktop/mobile, Android and iOS.
 The project looks and works properly on different browsers and screen sizes.
+The exception is Internet Explorer, which has problems with supporting grid system and Bootstrap, on IE v9 game was unplayable.

+When the website is loaded for the first time, there is a small delay the first time a sound(of button or pad) is played.
+Next clicks on pads and buttons don't bring any delay.
+Only in Firefox sounds are playing sometimes after delay, even after long gameplay.
+In Opera 'Start/Stop' and 'Strict' buttons gets blue color on hover.

 ## Deployment
 This site has been deployed on GitHub pages and can be viewed here: [live preview of project](https://mariusz79.github.io/Second-Milestone-Project-Simon-Game/)

 ## Content
 #### Images
-All images used in the game were downloaded from [pixabay](https://pixabay.com/).
+All images used in the project were downloaded from [pixabay](https://pixabay.com/).
-The 'help' image was made by me in Gimp.
 Mockup image was made using vector graphic created by starline from [freepik.com](https://www.freepik.com/free-vector/different-devices-mockup_1075504.htm)
 #### Audio
 All sounds used in the game were downloaded from [freesound.org](https://freesound.org/).
-### Others
+#### Others
 I based the hamburger navigation on the [Bootstrap Hamburger Menu tutorial](https://mdbootstrap.com/docs/jquery/navigation/hamburger-menu/).
 I based the toggle switch button on the [htmllion tutorial](https://www.htmllion.com/css3-toggle-switch-button.html).